bananakid/xnviewmp-w10-qss/README.md

 ![Preview](https://user-images.githubusercontent.com/17095595/79745789-5a940c00-8322-11ea-8cbe-990fb8b43868.jpg)

-**Licensing**
-Feel free to redistribute, modify and include it in both free and commercial releases of XnView MP

-**Release Notes**
-- I'd love to disable icons in drop-downs but I couldn't find a correct way to do it, let me know if you have any idea
-- Current theme appears to work correctly with Windows 7, Windows 10 version 1607 and version 1809
-- Dark Mode variation of this theme may be developed later on, however fell free to contribute
-- Please report issues or insights how to make it better

 **Installation for UI look as in previews**
 1. Copy files folder "Qt 5 Style Sheet & Settings" to folder %UserProfile%\AppData\Roaming\XnViewMP